HarryCutts/simple-scanner/README.md

-A Python 2.7 script for Linux which scans QR codes and types their contents into the current window, mimicing a hardware barcode scanner.
+A Python 2.7 script for Linux which scans QR codes and types their contents into the current window, mimicking a hardware barcode scanner.
 Requires the zbar and OpenCV Python modules, and the `xte` command (contained in the xautomation package).

 Usage
 -----